plone/training/mastering-plone/installation.rst

 .. only:: not presentation

     For the training we'll use option 2 and 4 to install and run Plone.
     We'll create our own Buildout and extend it as we wish.
-But we will do so in a vagrant machine.
+    We will do so in a vagrant machine.

     For your own first experiments we recommend option 1 or 2 (if you have a Windows laptop or encounter problems).
     Later on you should be able to use your own Buildout (we'll cover that later on).

 .. only:: presentation